apacheignite/documentation/sql/distributed-queries-20.md

   ]
 }
 [/block]
-If a field is of a Java enum type then you can pass the field's value as a parameter via standard `?` keyword or use enum's literal or ordinal value directly as it's shown in the example below:
+If a field is of a Java enum type, then you can pass the field's value as a parameter via standard `?` keyword or use enum's literal or ordinal value directly, as shown in the example below:

 [block:code]
 {